 Frequently asked questions about standardized tests

-For first-year applicants in the 2021-2022 admission cycle, Brown is now test optional.
-This change is for the 2021-2022 academic year only.
+For all applicants in the 2023-2024 admission cycle, Brown will maintain a test-optional policy.
 More updates and information can be found on our Standardized Tests webpage.

-Since Brown will be test optional for first year applicants in the 2021-2022 admission cycle, test scores will not be a required component of the first-year application.
-If you would like to include test scores for review in your application and are applying Early Decision, testing must be completed by October to ensure receipt of scores.
-If you are applying Regular Decision, testing must be completed by December to ensure receipt of scores.
+Since Brown is test optional for all applicants in the 2023-2024 admission cycle, test scores are not a required component of the first-year application this year.
+If you would like to include test scores for review in your application and are applying Early Decision, testing must be completed by the last October test date to ensure receipt of scores.
+If you are applying Regular Decision, testing must be completed by the last December test date to ensure receipt of scores.